horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 The password can be memorized or written down and kept separately from the list of words.

 That said, adding a password next to 12/24 words to some extent limits the options when it comes to migrating to a third party wallet in the future.
-Not many non-custodial wallets support passwords.
+Not many non-custodial wallets currently support passwords.

-For private key backup for hardware wallets holding large sums it's recommended to set up private key in a form of 12/24 words + password.
+For hardware wallets holding large sums it's recommended to set up private key in a form of 12/24 words + password.
 That option should be available on all hardware wallets.
 Those wallets enable creating and restore of such private keys.

-### 2. Offline Backups
+### Tip 2 : Offline Backups

-When storing private keys or hardware wallets offline, take into account following:
+When storing private keys (or hardware wallets) offline, take into account following:

 - private key backup should be kept in separate location from wallet device.
 - if private key consists of words and a password, both should be kept separately.